Man City transfer rumours

 Meanwhile, the Guardian have reported that City have turned down an offer of €80m (£70.7m) for Sane from Bayern Munich.
 Bayern Munich club president Uli Hoeness previously confirmed City's Sane is a player the German champions are interested in signing.

 City, meanwhile, are bracing themselves for a barrage of offers for Sane after their latest contract negotiations with the player proved unproductive.
 (Mirror, June 2).
-However, a move to Bayern now seems improbable after Hoeness admitted the price the reported €80m (£71.11m) asking price was "crazy" (Kicker, June 4).
+However, a move to Bayern now seems improbable after Hoeness admitted the price the reported €80m (£71.11m) asking price was "crazy" (Kicker, June 4); Manchester City are confident of keeping Sane at the Etihad this summer.
+(Star, June 16).

+Oleksandr Zinchenko - The defender is on the verge of signing a new five-year contract with City as he prepares to become the latest player to commit his long-term future to the Premier League champions (Daily Telegraph, June 13).

+Aro Muric - Manchester City are willing to let goalkeeper Aro Muric go out on loan next season (Daily Mail, June 13).

 Pep Guardiola - Pep Guardiola has told Manchester City that his future does not hinge on the club's FFP fate (Mirror, June 9); Guardiola is considering a sabbatical if Manchester City win the Champions League next season.
 (Mirror, June 12).